Miren Lazkano

 Miren Lazkano Zuriarrain (born 16 June 1997) is a Spanish slalom canoeist who has competed at the international level since 2012.

-She won a silver medal in the C1 team event at the 2021 World Championships in Bratislava.
+She won two medals at the ICF Canoe Slalom World Championships with a silver in the C1 team event in 2021 and a bronze in kayak cross in 2026.

 She also became the European Champion in the C1 event in 2021 and won a bronze medal in the C1 team event in 2018.

 Lazkano competed at the 2024 Summer Olympics in Paris, finishing 10th in the C1 event and 17th in kayak cross.

 Lazkano finished 7th in the 2021 World Cup overall standings, making the final at the last two rounds.